-For information about the purpose of each PPI used by the core in your system, refer to the Technical Reference Manual for the core.
+For information about the purpose of each PPI used by the core in your system, refer to the relevent core Technical Reference Manual.

 2.2.5 Redistributor miscellaneous input signals

 The Redistributor receives signals that identify the status of each core.
 It also has a tie-off signal that provides the Redistributor with a unique identifier.